Arctic By D.I. Jolly

-“You’re right, you can be kind.
-I wouldn’t call that stuff food.”
+“Well hell, you can be kind.
+I mean, I wouldn’t call that stuff food.”

 She let out a little laugh and it changed her whole face.
 Suddenly he realised that she could actually be quiet pretty if she put a little effort into her hair and smiled more.
 But she was built for business.